Secure-Embedded-Systems/Skiva/hardware/README.md

 ## Organization
 This repository includes hardware design files for the Skiva project, building upon the FAME-v2 specific modified version of GRLIB library of Cobham Gaisler.
 The repository adopts the file hierarchy of the original GRLIB distribution:
 * bin:			various scripts and tool support files
-* boards:			support files for FPGA prototyping boards
+* designs:		template design files for FPGA prototyping boards
-* designs:		template designs
 * lib: 			VHDL libraries

 ## Getting started